aiidateam/aiida-core/docs/source/topics/workflows/usage.rst

     If you forget to call ``super`` in the ``define`` method, your work chain will fail miserably!

-.. _working_workchains_define_inputs_outputs:
+.. _topics:workflows:usage:workchains:define_inputs_outputs:

 Inputs and outputs
 ------------------
 With those formalities out of the way, you can start defining the interesting properties of the work chain through the ``spec``.
 In the example you can see how the method :py:meth:`~plumpy.ProcessSpec.input` is used to define multiple input ports, which document exactly which inputs the work chain expects.
 Similarly, :py:meth:`~plumpy.ProcessSpec.output` is called to instruct that the work chain will produce an output with the label ``result``.
-These two port creation methods support a lot more functionality, such as adding help string, validation and more, all of which is documented in detail in the section on :ref:`ports and port namespace<working_processes_ports_portnamespaces>`.
+These two port creation methods support a lot more functionality, such as adding help string, validation and more, all of which is documented in detail in the section on :ref:`ports and port namespace<topics:processes:usage:ports_portnamespaces>`.

-.. _working_workchains_define_outline:
+.. _topics:workflows:usage:workchains:define_outline:

 Outline
 -------